 Most vegetarians like wheat flour, basmati rice, and gram, etc. and ginger, coriander, cardamom, turmeric, dried chili, and cinnamon are used in their diet.

-For chutney, tamarind and tomatoes and various herbs used as Indian cooking.
+For chutney, tamarind and tomatoes, and various herbs are used in Indian cooking.

 As the era changed, many foreign kings and Mughals ruled here.
 So he made a significant impression on Indian cuisine.
 And due to which many traditional Indian dishes include meat, fish.